 View from Takasaki City Hall Observatory

-Takasaki is a laid-back city in Gunma.
-It has an off-the-beaten-track feel as it is a rarely-visited gem.
-The city is the home of Daruma — the angry-faced figures you will no doubt have seen on your travels who bring good luck in accomplishing goals.
+Takasaki is a laid-back city in Gunma, offering plenty of things to see and do for a day itinerary.
+It is the home of Daruma — the angry-faced figures you will no doubt have seen on your travels, who bring good luck in accomplishing goals.
 A large majority of them are made here and you can find plenty for sale as souvenirs.
 There’s also the Takasaki Daruma Ichi, a market full of Daruma held on January 6 and 7.

 You can visit the Jigenin Temple complex to see Daruma of every shape and size, which also happens to be near one of the biggest Kannon statues in Japan.
 The White-Robed Kannon stands at 40 m tall and you can enjoy views from the top for ¥300.
 Combine that with a walk along the traditional Ishiharamachi Shopping Street and you’ll have a grand day out!